cowrie/dionaea/README.md

 [![Build Status](https://ci.dinotools.org/job/dionaea-master/badge/icon)](https://ci.dinotools.org/job/dionaea-master/)

-Dionaea is meant to be a nepenthes successor, embedding python as scripting language, using libemu to detect shellcodes, supporting ipv6 and tls.
+Dionaea is meant to be a nepenthes successor, embedding Python as scripting language, using libemu to detect shellcodes, supporting IPv6 and TLS.

 Protocols
 ---------